REGATTE/PROSPER/README.md

 # SUPPORT FOR DEVICE

 Mobile
->iOS                                                                                 //flutter, native support swift code provided
+>iOS                                                                                 flutter, native support swift code provided
->Android                                                                          //flutter, native support kotlin code provided
+>Android                                                                          flutter, native support kotlin code provided
->Windows mobile (if people actually use it)                    //ever mind
+>Windows mobile (if people actually use it)                    never mind

-Web                                                                               //flutter, wix or html,
+Web                                                                               flutter, wix or html,

-Google home                                                                //flutter provides an option, but depends Alexa                                                                             // have no clue
+Google home                                                                flutter provides an option, but depends Alexa                                                                              have no clue

 watch
->apple                                                                           // swift, to be coded seperately
+>apple                                                                            swift, to be coded seperately
->android                                                                        // flutter provides support
+>android                                                                         flutter provides support

 if you want to setup FLUTTER,